In this article

 The accrued interest on his RD would be Rs.
 978.

-Advantages of Using Groww’s RD Calculator of ICICI In 2019?
+Advantages of Using Groww’s RD Calculator of ICICI?

-By using Groww’s RD calculator of ICICI in 2019, RD holders would be able to avail these following advantages –
+By using Groww’s RD calculator of ICICI, RD holders would be able to avail the following advantages –

 - It solves complex calculations within seconds.